vbier/habpanelviewer/app/src/main/assets/help.md

 > This only works as long as HABPanel is available under its standard URL.
 If you have a custom HABPanel installation use SHOW_URL instead.
 * SHOW_START_URL: shows the configured start URL
 * RELOAD: reloads the current page
+> This only works with Android Lollipop or newer and a defined openHAB item of type **Image**

 ### command log
 Shows the last 100 commands that have been processed by HABPanelViewer.
 Color coding indicates processing status: